Lionel Messi news: 'I’ve never seen anyone from another planet, but it must be similar to him' - Former Barcelona team-mate Joan Roman | Goal.com

 Prior to linking up with Barcelona, Ramon also rubbed shoulders with elite performers during a three-year stint in Manchester City’s academy system.

-He has not gone on to enjoy the success expected of him, as he is now on the books of Polish side Slask Wroclaw, but several other Blues graduates have graced the top of the game.
+He has not gone on to enjoy the success expected of him, as he is now on the books of Polish side Miedz Legnica, but several other Blues graduates have graced the top of the game.

 Among those are the likes of Kieran Trippier, Loris Karius, Adrien Rabiot and Ben Mee.